-- Calf management calves need to be managed across the supply chain to meet agreed industry practices and standards; - Tail docking the Australian dairy industry does not support tail docking; - Disbudding disbudding of calves' horns should be practised in preference to dehorning older cattle; - Lameness farmers should seek to minimise lameness through adoption of practices for prevention, early detection and effective treatment on-farm; - Calving induction sound farm management practices reduce any perceived requirement for calving induction.
+- Calf management calves need to be managed across the supply chain to meet agreed industry codes of practices and welfare standards; - Tail docking the Australian dairy industry does not support tail docking.
+DFMC does not condone any tail docking from 1st July 2014; If any suppler is reported to be tail docking DFMC reserves the right to suspend milk collection immediately pending an investigation, and reserves the right to cease collection on a permanent basis. - Disbudding disbudding of calves' horns should be practised in preference to dehorning older cattle.
+Disbudding is best done under the age of 8 weeks using methods approved under industry guidelines and welfare codes of practice; - Lameness farmers should seek to minimise lameness through adoption of practices for prevention, early detection and effective treatment on-farm.
+DFMC recommends that all suppliers have a written lameness improvement plan.
+Examples, tools and assistance can be found on the Dairy Australia website.; - Calving induction sound farm management practices reduce any perceived requirement for calving induction.
+Induction drugs should only be used if necessary for animal health/welfare reasons and under the supervision of a vet, rather than a practice to regulate milk production.
+DFMC suppliers should ensure this practice is maintained under strict industry guidelines and welfare codes of practice.